Shared vs Managed WordPress Hosting Explained – Everything You Need To Know!

 I simply can’t emphasize enough how important it is to make regular backups of your site!
 Luckily, most (if not all) managed WordPress hosting plans include not only automated daily backups, but also features that let you quickly and easily restore to your backups should you ever need to.

 Many shared hosting services do offer automatic backups (after a fashion) via cPanel.
-However, these are almost always stored on the same server; meaning they’re just as susceptible to damage as the original data.
-In addition, restoring to one of these backups is usually no trivial task.
+However, these are almost always stored on the same server, meaning they’re just as susceptible to damage as the original data.
+In addition, restoring to one of these backups is often difficult.

 In contrast, managed WordPress hosting usually offers one-click restores that will bring your whole site back online within minutes, if not seconds!

 With managed WordPress hosting, your web server will be managed by professionals whose goal is to ensure things are performing at peak efficiency.
 Automatic updates cover not only everything from the operating system on the server to PHP and MySQL etc, but also WordPress itself!